Zagat: Ownership

 Private equity firm General Atlantic bought one-third of parent company Zagat, LLC, for $31 million in February 2000 and installed non-Zagat family member Amy B. McIntosh as CEO.

 In 2008, the company was on the block for $200 million.
 After there were no takers, the company announced in June that it was no longer for sale and that it would seek an organic growth strategy.

-On September 8, 2011, the company was acquired by Google for more than $150 million, the 10th largest acquisition by Google as of that date, at the championing of Marissa Mayer, its Vice President of Local, Maps, and Location Services.
+In September 2011, the company was acquired by Google for more than $150 million, the 10th largest acquisition by Google as of that date, at the championing of Marissa Mayer, its Vice President of Local, Maps, and Location Services.

-On March 6, 2018, Google sold the company to restaurant discovery platform The Infatuation for an undisclosed amount.
+In March 2018, Google sold the company to restaurant discovery platform The Infatuation for an undisclosed amount.

-On September 9, 2021, The Infatuation was acquired by JPMorgan Chase & Co.
+In September 2021, The Infatuation was acquired by JPMorgan Chase & Co.
+Zagat was made a part of Chase Dining, and the Zagat Survey of New York City restaurants was reintroduced in November 2023.

 Changes under Google

 Initial integration

 Google is reported to have planned to use the Zagat acquisition to provide more content and reviews for its locally oriented services.
-On May 30, 2012, Zagat was officially integrated into Google's services, with its reviews now appearing on Google Maps and Google+ Local pages for relevant restaurants.
+In May 2012, Zagat was officially integrated into Google's services, with its reviews now appearing on Google Maps and Google+ Local pages for relevant restaurants.
 Additionally, the Zagat online service became free to use, and once required a Google+ account to register though that is no longer the case.
 By July 2013, the Zagat online presence had (alongside its printed Guides, see below) narrowed from thirty cities, to nine – eight in the U.S., as well as London – though earlier content on other cities remains discoverable by outside search.
 At the same time, Google pushed ahead with plans to "Zagatize the world" through broader simplified business rankings, and by providing broad content unlike the traditional Zagat, both city-specific (e.g., "Great Hot Dog Joints in NYC"), and cross-destination (e.g., "Best Sushi Restaurants in 8 U.S. Cities."), as well as completely location-independent content (e.g., "Rosé for Every Mood: What to Bring to Any Summer Occasion").